elemantics/blueshell/README.md

 And here's where it really gets cool.

-Blueshell also gives all of your QuantumObjects access to a super-awesome utility for retrieving its prototype.
+Blueshell also gives each of your QuantumObjects access to a super-awesome utility for retrieving its prototype.

 ```javascript